dhvanisoni/Logistic-Regression-LDA-and-QDA-models/README.md

 Some insights we get from pandas profile report such as fewer duplicate rows, all variables are categorical and It is not a large dataset.
 As we see the warning, some independents variables are highly correlated which indicates multicollinearity.
 This multicollinearity voilates model assumptions.
 For example, x3 and x6 are highly correlated with x5 and x4 is also highly correlated with x5.
 Classes are not much imbalanced in dataset, 77 are class 0 and 66 are class 1.
 Dataset has no missing values.
+Statistic Analysis has been done such as shapiro wilk normality test and levean test for covariances Learning Curve has been created to check whether models is overfit or not.
+Model analysis is also done for visual analysis of model performance.

  ### Model comparision